dice-project/DICE-Deployment-Cloudify/README.md

         target: vm
 ```

 And that is basically all that we need to write.
-Complete blueprint (with some
+Complete blueprints (with some
 additional stuff that is not directly relevant to our goal of getting
-something up and running) is available in examples folder.
+something up and running) are available in examples folder for OpenStack and
+FCO platforms.

+Last thing before we can attempt to deploy our server is to prepare some
+inputs.
+TOSCA types that are defined by this library require some
+configuration in order to be able to use them on various platforms.
+There are
+input files present in example folder that should server as a reference and
+starting point.

 Deploying our server is now as simple as

     cfy blueprint upload -p hello-openstack.yaml -b hello
-    cfy deployments create -b hello -d hello
+    cfy deployments create -b hello -d hello -i inputs.openstack
     cfy executions start -w install -d hello -l

 After a couple of minutes, we should have our server up.
 Tearing it down is